arturovaine/arturovaine/README.md

 Nowadays I'm finishing Trybe's course of Web Development Full Stack.
 Trybe is a web development school that has a genuine commitment to the professional success of its students.
 There are more than 1500 hours of training that covers fundamentals of web development (<b>HTML, CSS, JavaScript, Git, Jest</b>), Front-end (<b>ReactJS, Redux, Context API</b>), Back-end (<b>MySQL, NodeJS, TypeScript, MongoDB</b>), Computer Science (<b>Python</b>), agile methodologies (<b>Scrum, Kanban</b>) and soft skills.

-Moreover, recently, in 2021 I joined the 7th cohort of LIF programme at the Royal Academy of Engineering (RAEng), United Kingdom's academy founded in 1976.
+Moreover, in 2021 I joined the 7th cohort of LIF programme at the Royal Academy of Engineering (RAEng), United Kingdom's academy founded in 1976.
 "LIF is a training and mentoring course for leading technology entrepreneurs from Newton Fund partner countries."

 ##### Technologies I'm continuous improving skills with*: